-Kokam butter as sold in local markets consists of egg shaped lumps or cakes of light gray or yellowish color with a greasy feel and a bland oily taste.
+Kokam butter as sold in local markets consists of egg shaped lumps or cakes of light grey or yellowish colour with a greasy feel and a bland oily taste.
 It is used mainly as an edible fat.
-Refined and deodorized fat is white in color and compares well with high class hydrogenated fats.
+It is suitable for use as confectionery butter.
+It is also suitable for candle and soap making.

 |More Articles in Fruits Type Spices (14)|